Royals' Signings of the Week

 Reading, PA - The Reading Royals, proud ECHL affiliate of the Philadelphia Flyers and Lehigh Valley Phantoms, announced one signing this past week to the team for the 2022-23 season.

-Eric MacAdams was the lone player signed to next season's roster this week which was officially announced on Thursday, August 11.
+Devon Paliani was the lone player signed to next season's roster this week which was officially announced on Friday, August 19.

-MacAdams, 25, is a 5'11" forward joining the Royals' roster after skating in two games for the Adirondack Thunder last season.
-The Salem, MA native made his professional debut with the Thunder on March 19, 2022 and earned an assist for the first point of his professional career in Adirondack's win against Reading, 3-2.
+Paliani, 25, is a 5'10" forward joining the Royals' roster after skating in 37 games in the ECHL as a rookie in the 2021-22 season.
+The LaSalle, ON, CAN native made his professional debut with the Maine Mariners on Oct.
+23, 2021.
+Paliani skated in 16 games for the Mariners before being traded to fellow North Division team, the Worcester Railers.

-"We're excited to have Eric be a part of the Royals this year," said Coach Henry.
-"Eric's work ethic and energy will be a great addition to our group.
-Being able to get experience within our league at the end of the 2021-22 season should give him a better understanding of what to expect this year."
+Paliani played in eight games for the Railers and scored two goals in his debut for Worcester on Dec.
+29, 2021 against his former club, Maine.
+Paliani concluded his rookie campaign with Toledo after being acquired on January 26, 2022.
+With the Walleye, Paliani scored three points (1 G, 2 A) across 13 games and collected an ECHL career-high two-game point streak.

+"We are excited to add Devon to the Royals for the 2022-23 season," said Coach Henry.
+"Adding Devon to the group gives the roles of an energetic, hard working, 200 foot player.
+He is a very reliable forward that we expect to contribute offensively."

 Images from this story